Vilmos Kondor: Professional life

 Kondor worked for three years on his first published novel, Budapest Noir.
 It was his fourth finished manuscript.
 Kondor finished the Budapest Noir series with the fifth novel, Budapest novemberben (Budapest in November), published in June 2012.

 Works

 Budapest Noir Cycle

 The core five novels of the Budapest Noir cycle are set in Budapest during the years 1936-1956 and all feature Zsigmond Gordon, a determined crime reporter.
 As prequels to the series two additional novels have been published, plus a collection of short stories.
 These prequels chronicle Gordon's history in both Philadelphia and Budapest prior to 1936.

 The novels have proven to be very successful in Hungary.

-To date, only Budapest Noir, the first novel in the series has been published in English, but new English translations of the five core novels are in progress.
-Budapest Noir has been published in German, Italian, French, Polish, Dutch, Russian, Estonian, Bulgarian, Greek, Czech, and Slovenian translations, and all five core novels of the Budapest Noir cycle were translated into Finnish and published by Tammi.
+To date, only Budapest Noir, the first novel in the series, has been published in an English printed edition (Perennial, 2012), but new English translations of the five core novels were scheduled to be released as Amazon Kindle editions in 2025/26, starting with a new translation of Budapest Noir (Kondor Publishing, 2025) prepared by Tamas Istvan Kiss and John Michel under the author's supervision.
+Budapest Noir has also been published in German, Italian, French, Polish, Dutch, Russian, Estonian, Bulgarian, Greek, Czech, and Slovenian translations, and all five core novels of the Budapest Noir cycle were translated into Finnish and published by Tammi.